-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 26, 2011, the landlord served the tenants with the Notice of Direct Request Proceeding via registered mail.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on February 23, 2011, the landlord served the tenants with the Notice of Direct Request Proceeding via posting on the door.

-Section 90 of the Act determines that a document served in this manner is deemed to have been served five days later.
+Section 90 of the Act determines that a document served in this manner is deemed to have been served three days later.